 In either case, you are prompted for user authentication information.
-(FTP includes a feature that allows you to connect to a remote host without specifying user authentication information (see Section 2.3.2).)
+(FTP includes a feature that allows you to connect to a remote host without specifying user authentication information (see Section 2.3.2, "Anonymous User Access (Anonymous FTP)").)
 You can also start these services by using a command procedure.

 Start the Remote (R) and network printer services by specifying the appropriate command, host name, and parameters or qualifiers in one command line.
 If you specify the service command only (RCP, RSH, RLOGIN, PRINT, LPQ, or LPRM), the service prompts you for the information required for the command.
-The PRINT command supports remote printing using TCP/IP protocols and supporting the DCL PRINT qualifiers, with a few exceptions and additional features, as explained in Section 6.1.
+The PRINT command supports remote printing using TCP/IP protocols and supporting the DCL PRINT qualifiers, with a few exceptions and additional features, as explained in Section 6.1, "Printing at Remote Print Queues".

 When you enter the FINGER command without any host or user information, the command displays information about users on your local system.
 To display information about remote users, you need to specify the remote host name.
-For more details and options, see Chapter 7.
+For more details and options, see Chapter 7, "Accessing User Information Using the FINGER Utility".

 To start MAIL and then send a message to a user on another internet host, simply start OpenVMS Mail as you normally do, and use the SEND command with the Internet address of the remote host.
 OpenVMS Mail uses the SMTP protocol to send the mail.
-(See Chapter 5 for details about exceptions and alternatives.)
+(See Chapter 5, "Sending and Receiving Mail Using SMTP" for details about exceptions and alternatives.)
 For example:

 '''

 $ MAIL

 MAIL> send Return

 To: MALCOLM@PHILOS.BU.ORG Return

 Subj: FINAL EXAMS Return

 .

 .

 .

-FTP>

 '''